ouwargui/guisantos.dev/src/posts/how-to-use-multiple-git-accounts.md

 ## Conclusion

-In this post I showed you how to use multiple git accounts on the same machine.
+In this post, I showed you how to use multiple git accounts on the same machine.
 I hope you enjoyed it and if you have any questions, feel free to reach out to me on [Twitter](https://twitter.com/eoqguih) or [Email](mailto:me@guisantos.dev)